Terence O'Brien (bishop): Investigation and beatification

-On 27 September 1992, O'Brien and sixteen other Irish Catholic Martyrs, including Dermot O'Hurley, were beatified by Pope John Paul II.
-A large backlighted portrait of him is on display in St. Michael's Church, Cappamore, Co.
-Limerick, which depicts him during The Siege of Limerick.
+On 27 September 1992, O'Brien and sixteen other Irish Catholic Martyrs were beatified by Pope John Paul II.
+June 20th, the anniversary of the 1584 execution of Elizabethan era martyr Dermot O'Hurley, was assigned as the feast day of all 17.
+A large backlighted portrait of him is on display in St. Michael's Church, Cappamore, County Limerick, which depicts him during The Siege of Limerick.